 How to Research Neighborhoods

-If you are able to, visit your potentially new neighborhood.
-Drive around and look at the homes, businesses, and environments.
-Talk to people to get to know what the locals are like.
+If you are able to, visit your potential new neighborhood.
+Drive around and look at the homes, businesses, and local environment.
+Talk to people at the coffee shop or the park to get to know what the locals are like.
 Find out what people like and dislike about their neighborhood.
-Visit and chat with people in various restaurants and coffee shops.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.